 Natalle is a newbie from Brazil who came to Sweden 2 years ago.
 She decided to become a programmer.
 Read her story and see how she joined other women in tech and changed her previous career.

-Presented by Smart Coding
+Ad by Smart Coding

 Natalle is a recent graduate of two 3-month courses offered by Smart Coding – a Beginner Software Developer and a Junior Full-Stack Web Developer, both dedicated to women who want to change their careers and move to IT sector.
 When I asked her what advice she would have given herself before the course, she said: